-CEMSIS Data shows that staff rate their experience at Our Lady of the Way substantially higher than the CEM school average across 11 of the 14 parameters.
+CEMSIS Data used in the school's 2020 School Review shows that staff rate their experience at Our Lady of the Way substantially higher than the CEM school average across 11 of the 14 parameters.
 Particular strengths are School Climate, Staff-Leadership Relationships, School Leadership, Professional Learning, Collaboration around an Improvement Strategy, Support for Teams and Collective Efficacy.
-Other strengths of the school are Student Safety, Instructional Leadership, Feedback and Staff Safety,
+Other strengths of the school are Student Safety, Instructional Leadership, Feedback and Staff Safety